-- · the impact of competition from other distributors, including incumbent telephone companies, direct broadcast satellite operators, wireless broadband providers and DSL providers; - · difficulties in growing, further introducing, and operating our telephone services, while adequately meeting customer expectations for the reliability of voice services: - · our ability to adequately meet demand for installations and customer service; - · our ability to sustain and grow revenues and cash flows from operating activities by offering video, high-speed Internet, telephone and other services, and to maintain and grow our customer base, particularly in the face of increasingly aggressive competition;

-- · our ability to obtain programming at reasonable prices or to adequately raise prices to offset the effects of higher programming costs; - · general business conditions, economic uncertainty or slowdown, including the recent significant slowdown in the new housing sector and overall economy; and - · the effects of governmental regulation on our business.
+- the impact of competition from other distributors, including incumbent telephone companies, direct broadcast satellite operators, wireless broadband providers and DSL providers; - difficulties in growing, further introducing, and operating our telephone services, while adequately meeting customer expectations for the reliability of voice services; - our ability to adequately meet demand for installations and customer service; - our ability to sustain and grow revenues and cash flows from operating activities by offering video, high-speed Internet, telephone and other services, and to maintain and grow our customer base, particularly in the face of increasingly aggressive competition; - our ability to obtain programming at reasonable prices or to adequately raise prices to offset the effects of higher programming costs; - general business conditions, economic uncertainty or slowdown, including the recent significant slowdown in the new housing sector and overall economy; and - the effects of governmental regulation on our business.

 Some of these factors are beyond our control.
 It is also difficult to assess the impact that the general economic downturn and recent turmoil in the credit markets will have on future operations and financial results.
 However, we believe there is risk that the economic slowdown could result in reduced spending by customers and advertisers, which could reduce our revenues and our cash flows from operating activities from those that otherwise would have been generated.
 If we are unable to generate sufficient cash flow or we and our parent companies are unable to access additional liquidity sources, we and our parent companies may not be able to service and repay our and our parent companies' debt, operate our business, respond to competitive challenges, or fund our and our parent companies' other liquidity and capital needs.
-After the receipt in March 2008 of net proceeds from the Charter Operating 10.875% 2nd lien notes due 2014 and the Incremental Term Loans, we expect that cash on hand, cash flows from operating activities, and the amounts available under Charter Operating's credit facilities will be adequate to fund our and our parent companies' projected cash needs, including scheduled maturities, through 2009.
-We believe that cash flows from operating activities, and the amounts available under our credit facilities will not be sufficient to fund our and our parent companies' projected cash needs in 2010 (primarily as a result of the CCH II \$2.2 billion of senior notes maturing in September 2010) and thereafter.
-Our projected cash needs and projected sources of liquidity depend upon, among other things, our actual results, the timing and amount of our capital expenditures, and ongoing compliance with the Charter Operating credit facilities, including obtaining an unqualified audit opinion from our independent accountants.
-Although we and our parent companies have been able to refinance or otherwise fund the repayment of debt in the past, we and our parent companies may not be able to access additional sources of refinancing on similar terms or pricing as those that are currently in place, or at all, or otherwise obtain other sources of funding.
-An inability to access additional sources of liquidity to fund our cash needs in 2010 or thereafter or to refinance or otherwise fund the repayment of the CCH II senior notes could adversely affect our growth, our financial condition, our results of operations, and our and our parent companies' ability to make payments on our and their debt, and could force us to seek the protection of the bankruptcy laws, which could materially adversely impact our ability to operate our business and to make payments under our and our parent companies' debt instruments.
-See "Part II.
-Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."
+We expect that cash on hand, cash flows from operating activities, and the amounts available under our credit facilities will be adequate to meet our and our parent companies' projected cash needs through the second or third quarter of 2009 and thereafter will not be sufficient to fund such needs.
+Our projected cash needs and projected sources of liquidity depend upon, among other things, our actual results, the timing and amount of our capital expenditures, and ongoing compliance with our credit facilities, including obtaining an unqualified audit opinion from our independent accountants.
+We will therefore need to obtain additional sources of liquidity by early 2009.
+Although we and our parent companies have been able to raise funds through issuances of debt in the past, we and our parent companies may not be able to access additional sources of liquidity on similar terms or pricing as those that are currently in place, or at all.
+An inability to access additional sources of liquidity could adversely affect our growth, our financial condition, our results of operations, and our and our parent companies' ability to make payments on our and their debt and our credit facilities, and could force us to seek the protection of the bankruptcy laws, which could materially adversely impact our ability to operate our business and to make payments under our and our parent companies' debt instruments.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."